sdraken/vulkan-tutorial/notes.md

 Every framebuffer is a **VkFramebuffer** object, so we'll make an array of them (similar to how we created **VkImageView** objects).
 For creation of each **VkFramebuffer** object we need to specify which render pass it has to be compatible with.
 Every attachments needs to be specified, each with a corresponding **VkImageView** object.
 Lastly we need to define the dimensions of the framebuffer.

+## Command buffers
+In Vulkan, all GPU commands (with a few exceptions) have to go through a **VkCommandBuffer** object.
+Command buffers creation is done through the use of a **VkCommandPool** object.
+One command pool is designed to be used by a single thread and manages the allocation/deallocation of command buffers within the same queue family.
+Creating a **VkCommandPool** is simple, just specify the queue family index and any additional flags.
+Once the **VkCommandPool** has been created, **VkCommandBuffer** objects can easily be made.

+with a **VkCommandBuffer** object we can record a sequence of commands.
+For example a basic draw sequence
+- Begin render pass
+- Bind to pipeline
+- Draw to Image
+- End render pass
+When the commands have been recorded into the command buffer, they can be submitted to the  queue for execution.